upenn-embedded/final-project-s25-the-algorithm/README.md

 **What accomplishments are you proud of?**

+We are proud of assembling a mechanically complex device, a delta robot screwdriver arm, and successfully engineering the controls using fundamental electrical engineering circuits and sensors and bare-metal C. Additionally, we were proud of successfully integrating all of our subsystems to provide a successful demo.

 **What did you learn/gain from this experience?**

+We developed our skills in working with the ATmega328pb microcontroller; programming, testing, and debugging in bare-metal C; and devising creative solutions to successfully build our delta robot even when parts were missing.
+We also gained experience in working together as a team, with each member contributing towards an important subsytem of the project.
+One important lesson we learned during the engineering process is that solutions should first be solved mechanically, then electrically, then through software.
+Solving a problem mechanically places less demands on the electronics and software; solving a problem electrically (such as an RC low-pass filter for button debouncing) leads to less complexity and compute demands for our software.

 **Did you have to change your approach?**